Graphmax for Text Generation: Experiments

 \section{Experiments}

-The models are implemented on Pytorch 1.0 using Intel(R) Xeon(R) CPU E5-2680 v4 2.40GHz, Tesla K80 GPU, 128G memory based on Ubuntu 16.04 platform.
-The maximum iteration steps for our graph softmax (as shown in Algorithm \ref{algorithm:1}) is 20.
-The results are based on the average of 100 runs.
-Both the learning rate $\alpha$ and convergence threshold in Algorithm \ref{algorithm:1} are set as $10^{-4}$.
-We choose the Amazon \cite{zhang2015character} and Yelp \cite{mcauley2013hidden,zhang2015character} datasets as the text corpora in the experiments.
-Specifically, the Amazon data contain four millions of Amazon product reviews.
+\paragraph{Experimental Settings} All models are implemented using Pytorch 1.7 on an Intel(R) Xeon(R) CPU E5-2680 v4 2.40GHz, Tesla K80 GPU, and 128G memory, based on the Ubuntu 16.04 platform.
+The parameters in Algorithm \ref{algorithm:1} are specified as follows: The maximum number of iteration steps for the \texttt{graphmax} algorithm is set as $T=20$, the learning rate $\alpha$ is $10^{-4}$, and the convergence threshold is $10^{-4}$.
+Specifically, the iteration process stops when the $l_2$ norm of the difference between consecutive iterations, $\|\mathbf{x}^{t+1}-\mathbf{x}^{t}\|_2$, is less than $10^{-4}$.
+The reported results are averaged over 100 independent runs.